ome/ngff/rfc/1/template.md

-From this point onwards, the sections and headers are generally freeform depending on the RFC, though it is typically preferable to make use of the sections listed below, though the order does not matter.
+From this point onwards, the sections and headers are generally freeform depending on the RFC, though it is typically preferable to make use of the sections listed below changing the order as necessary.
 Sections are styled as "Heading 2".
 Try to organize your information into self-contained sections that answer some critical question, and organize your sections into an order that builds up knowledge necessary (rather than forcing a reader to jump around to gain context).

-Sections often are split further into sub-sections styled "Heading 3".
+Sections often are split further into sub-sections styled "Heading 3" and beyond.
 These sub-sections just further help to organize data to ease reading and discussion.

 ## Requirements (Recommended Header)